SebastianMaciel/SebastianMaciel/README.md

 ### 💻 What I'm about these weeks ->

-- On Javascript is my attention lately
+- On Javascript/Typescript and React is my attention lately
-- On HTML5, CSS3 & Sass
+- HTML5, CSS3
-- A lot React and top libraries
-- Doing React Native with Typescript
+- React Native
-- NodeJS & Express | MongoDB & Mongoose | I have done stufff with all that backend amazing things
+- NodeJS & Express | MongoDB & Mongoose | I have done stuff with all that backend amazing things
-- On the way up, we go with: Netlify, Heroku & MongoAtlas, not so bad on these ones
+- On the way up, I go with: Netlify, Heroku & MongoAtlas.
 - Using VS Code for almost everything
-- Git & Jira is what I use to work with on a daily basis
+- Working with Git & Jira on a daily basis

-### ⚡ Learning now ->

-- Prompt Engineering
-- Javascript advanced topics

 Human languages ->